top of page

 I've had a cool journey thus far in life.
 After growing up as the second youngest of 12 children, I was fortunate to be the recipient of the McCabe Leadership Scholarship at Swarthmore College, embarking on my journey as a proud FLI (first-generation, low-income) student.
 I majored in neuroscience and took regular voice lessons for the first time in my life.
 By the end of my senior year, it became clear that I was far better suited to be making art with others than microdissecting fruit flies.

 But most importantly, I wanted to help others find their most true and healthy voices, which drew me to a multifaceted career as a performer and voice teacher.
 Carrying my understanding of neuroscience and cognition along with me each step of the way, I went on to pursue my master's in Vocal Pedagogy and Classical Performance from New England Conservatory.
-After teaching and performing in the Boston area for several years, I was fortunate to be accepted into NYU's first-ever Doctorate in Musical Theater Voice.
-I'm nearing the end of my coursework and entering the final capstone stage of my doctorate.
+After teaching and performing in the Boston area for several years, I was fortunate to be accepted into NYU's Doctorate in Musical Theater Voice--the first program of it's kind.
+I am a doctoral candidate and entering the final capstone stage of my degree.
+I am now also adjunct faculty at both NYU and Swarthmore College.

 I have performed in musicals, operas, concert work, and chamber works.
-My recent credits include Nancy Drew (Samantha Blodgett), Messiah (soprano soloist) , Monkey: a Puppet Parable Opera (Mother to Born in Prayer), Spring Awakening (Thea), The Sound of Music (Sister Berta), Into the Woods (Rapunzel), and Down in the Valley (Jennie).
-The most fulfilling artistic work I have done has been helping bring new works to the stage.
+My recent credits include Nancy Drew (Samantha Blodgett), Messiah (soprano soloist), Monkey: a Puppet Parable Opera (Mother to Born in Prayer), Spring Awakening (Thea), The Sound of Music (Sister Berta), Into the Woods (Rapunzel), and Down in the Valley (Jennie).
+I am a staff singer at Saint Thomas More in the UES.
+I perform regularly in NYC in venues such as Don't Tell Mama and 54 Below.
+This coming summer, I will be a performing artist at Quisisana Resort, performing the role of Signora Nicarelli in Light in the Piazza and joining weekly concert performances.
+In my free time, I sing and play guitar in Mariachi Violeta's ensemble at NYU.